rakia drink

 Stabilization

-Stabilization in the food and beverage world is referred to as the process of improving the viscosity, texture, longevity, and appearance of food products or drinks.
+Stabilization in the food and beverage world is improving the viscosity, texture, longevity, and appearance of food products or drinks.

-In the wine industry, cold stabilization keeps tartaric acid crystals from forming after the wine has been bottled.
-If wines are not cold stabilized, there is a chance that these crystals will form when consumers place bottles of wine in the refrigerator or store it for long periods.
-Later on, when you serve it to friends or customers, they might see tiny crystals on the bottom of the glass, which looks like broken glass.
+In the wine industry, cold stabilization prevents tartaric acid crystals from forming after bottling.
+If wines are not cold stabilized, crystals may form when consumers store bottles of wine in the refrigerator for long periods.
+Later, when you serve the wine to friends or customers, they might see tiny crystals on the bottom of the glass, which looks like broken glass.

-In the food industry, for that purpose, the producers are using stabilizers or hydrocolloids in their recipes to achieve their goal of stabilization and improving a product taste; chefs and bartenders are creating and changing the appearance or texture of dishes and drinks collectively known as Modernist Cuisine or Molecular Mixology.
+In the food industry, producers use stabilizers or hydrocolloids in their recipes to stabilize and improve a product’s taste; chefs and bartenders create and change the appearance or texture of dishes and drinks, collectively known as Modernist Cuisine or Molecular Mixology.

 If we look at a few of these additives, we will probably recognize them.

-• Carrageenan – used in ice cream and plant-based milk such as soy milk, to improve mouth feel and increase viscosity.
+• Carrageenan is used in ice cream and plant-based milk, such as soy milk, to improve mouthfeel and increase viscosity.

 • Arabic gum – beverages